BurtsevAnton/go-ebiten-chunks/README.md

-## Hello everyone!
+### Hello everyone!

-<>Sometimes, you need to increase performance when you draw a large world map.
-To achieve this, you can use chunks of the world's map.<br>
+Sometimes, you need to increase performance when drawing a large world map.<br>
-It is the example of real-time world map construction using a chunks with a cache queue.</p>
+To achieve this, you can use chunks of the world's map.<br> It is the example of real-time world map construction using a chunks with a cache queue.</p>

 	1. Game Initialization